do-community/us-aquarium-search/README.md

 The [sample app](https://oyster-app-rpxke.ondigitalocean.app/) combines [DigitalOcean's MongoDB Managed Database](https://www.digitalocean.com/products/managed-databases-mongodb?utm_team=devrel&utm_source=github&utm_content=managed-databases-mongodb) and Compass to store the list of aquariums and is mapped over and displayed using [Material UI components](https://mui.com/material-ui/).

-[Auto-scaling](https://www.digitalocean.com/blog/introducing-cpu-based-autoscaling-app-platform) is also enabled to ensure that the app can handle increased traffic.
+[Auto-scaling](https://www.digitalocean.com/blog/introducing-cpu-based-autoscaling-app-platform) is also enabled in the deployed app to ensure that the app can handle increased traffic.

 ## Installation